Germany: African migrants injured in gang attack near far-right venue | DW | 01.08.2020

 "With the immediate deployment of [police] forces, suspects were detained" and remain in custody, authorities said.

-Investigators assume the attackers are either members or sympathizers of the extreme right party Der III Weg (The Third Way), German DPA news agency reported citing sources in law enforcement.
+Investigators assume the attackers are either members or sympathizers of the extreme right party Der III.
+Weg (The Third Way), Germany's DPA news agency reported citing sources in law enforcement.

 Recurrent attacks in Erfurt